robwm192/22-dataanddatabases/exercises/ex1/draftAllSlides.md

 ### Lightweight & Portable

-- So used as embedded software with TVs, phones, cameras, home electronics etc
+- So used as embedded software with TVs, phones, cameras, home electronics etc.
 - Fast & only overwrites edited parts of file
 - Compatible with all programming languages
 - Open source